satvik-g4s/Vehicle-Distance-Report/readme.txt

 The application is built using Streamlit and is deployed as a web application.

 Platform
-Streamlit – Python framework used to build lightweight data applications and dashboards accessible through a web browser.
+Streamlit – Opensource Python framework used to build lightweight data applications and dashboards accessible through a web browser.
+Supabase - Postgres development platform, used for database.

 Current Deployment
 The application is currently deployed on Streamlit Cloud.